ZDerkzx/ZDerkzx/README.md

 ## Hello everyone

-Skills: Python / Ruby / Nim / Lua / HTML / CSS
+Skills: Go / Nim / Ruby

 - 🔭 I’m currently working on ZombieGame and my portfolio
-- 🌱 I’m currently learning GDScript and Ruby
+- 🌱 I’m currently learning Go
 - 📫 How to contact me: itzderkz(in discord)
 - 😄 Pronouns: he/him
 - 🙂 I like to learn new technologies
 - 🎶 I Love Phonk
 - 💻 I am in a team called "KorxTeam"
-- 💯 I would like to learn Crystal in the future
+- 💯 I would like to learn Crystal and Rust🦀 in the future

   ## Estadísticas de GitHub